 What is Missing?
 What Further Measures Could Be Taken to Address Environmental Justice

-While EJ activists praise the last forty years of progress, many recognize there is a long way to go, particularly for the tools used to address EJ during decision-making.
+While EJ activists praise the last forty years of progress, many recognize a long way to go, particularly for the tools used to address EJ during decision-making.
 Dr. Ana Baptista, Associate Professor at the New School, explains:

 Jamesa Johnson-Greer, Executive Director at Michigan Environmental Justice Coalition, builds on Dr. Baptista’s concerns: